Petty officer: Canada

 There are two petty officer ranks in the Royal Canadian Navy.
 Petty officer, 2nd class (PO2) (maître de deuxième classe or m2 in French) is equivalent to a sergeant and petty officer, 1st class (PO1) (maître de première classe or m1) is equivalent to a warrant officer.

 Petty officers are normally addressed as "Petty Officer Bloggins" or "PO Bloggins", thereafter as "PO".
 The "1st class" and "2nd class" designations are normally only used when such a distinction needs to be made, such as on a promotion parade or to distinguish two petty officers with similar names but different ranks.
 The NATO rank denotion for "petty officer, 2nd class" is OR-6 (petty officers, 2nd class with less than 3 years seniority are considered OR-5).
 The NATO rank denotion for "petty officer, 1st class" is OR-7.

 India

 A petty officer is a non-commissioned officer in the Indian Navy, equivalent to the NATO rank enlisted grade of OR-6.
-They are equal in rank to a sub inspector of police in the Indian Police Services, or sergeant in the Indian Army and Indian Air Force.
+They are equal in rank to a sub inspector of police in the Police, or havildar in the Indian Army and sergeant in the Indian Air Force.
 A petty officer is superior in rank to a leading rate and subordinate to a chief petty officer, as is the case in the majority of Commonwealth navies.

 A petty officer has the ability to work as a leader, capable of taking charge of a group of personnel, and taking roles in the training and recruitment of new members of the Indian Navy.